Faulds History, Family Crest & Coats of Arms

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 Faulds has been spelled Faulds, Fawls, Fauldis, Fauls and others.

 More information is included under the topic Early Faulds Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Faulds family moved to Ireland, but this topic is not covered in this excerpt.
-Another 117 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.